zainaftab2225/zainaftab2225.github.io/_sociology/auguste-comte.md

 ### Social Statics and Social Dynamics

-Comte was a structural functionalist who pointed out a need to keep society together when many traditions were breaking down during the industrial revolution. **Static sociology** deals with order and how it is maintained: social groups, social institutions and organizations.
+- Comte was a structural functionalist who pointed out a need to keep society together when many traditions were breaking down during the industrial revolution. **Static sociology** deals with order and how it is maintained: social groups, social institutions and organizations.

-Comte also wanted to study the social change in the society and labeled it **social dynamics**.
+- Comte also wanted to study the social change in the society and labeled it **social dynamics**.
 He considered change could be moral, political and economic.
+Society changes:
-If society changes naturally over time, then it is called *evolution*.
-If the social change is brought by force, then it is called a *revolution*.
-However, if it is according to the people's will, then it is called *social progress*.
+  - If society changes naturally over time, then it is called *evolution*;
+  - If the social change is brought by force, then it is called a *revolution*;
+  - If it is according to the people's will, then it is called *social progress*.

 ### The Religion of humanity

-Comte also developed the *religion of humanity*.
+- Comte also developed the *religion of humanity*.
 It is a secular religion that believes traditional religion is not required to hold societies together but rather with the power of moral force alone.

-A calendar was also created called the *positivist calendar* named after history's greatest influencers.
+- A calendar was also created called the *positivist calendar* named after history's greatest influencers.
 Each day was dedicated to a thinker.

 ### Criticism